 The Program is not charged for certain departmental administrative expenses incurred by the State of Wisconsin related to the operation of the Program.
 All such costs are charged to the Transportation Fund of the State of Wisconsin.
-Program expenses include expenses of the trustee, audit fees and other expenses of the Program.
+Costs charged to the Program include expenses of the trustee, audit fees and other direct expenses of the Program.
 Program expenses of the Transportation Revenue Commercial Paper Program are paid by the Revenue Bond Program.